foundations of computational agents

 To initialize the EM algorithm in Figure 10.8 consider two alternatives:

-initialize cc and fc to random values.
+initialize and to random values.

 By running the algorithm on some datasets, determine which, if any, of these alternatives is better in terms of log loss of the training data, as a function of the number of loops through the dataset.
-Does it matter if cc and fc are not consistent with the semantics (counts that should be equal are not)?
+Does it matter if and are not consistent with the semantics (counts that should be equal are not)?

 Consider the code for decision trees in Example 10.7, and the Bayesian information criteria (BIC) for decision trees.
-Consider the three cases: the BIC, the decision tree code with a 32-bit representation for probabilities, and the decision tree code that uses log2(|E|) bits to represent a probability.
+Consider the three cases: the BIC, the decision tree code with a 32-bit representation for probabilities, and the decision tree code that uses bits to represent a probability.

 For each case, how many extra bits does introducing a split incur?